 At this stage, it becomes imperative for dementia caregivers to be present to take care of the patient’s needs.
 At an advanced stage of dementia, complete dependency on the caregiver is to be expected.
-At this stage finding someone to care for someone with dementia becomes essential or you may have to check the patients into a Dementia Rehab or assisted living facility
+At this stage finding, someone to care for someone with dementia becomes essential.
+It is ideal to go for long term care at a proper dementia care centre or an assisted living facility.

 Neurodegeneration is the term used to signify the improper functioning of neurons.
 As a result of this, the neuron to neuron communication ceases to work efficiently thus affecting the processing of information in the brain resulting in dysfunction thereby leading to a possibility of Dementia.

-Alzheimer’s disease, Parkinson’s disease, Vascular dementia, reactions to medications, chronic alcoholism as well as tumors in the brain can all lead to neurodegeneration and thereby cause dementia.
+Alzheimer’s disease, Parkinson’s disease, Vascular dementia, reactions to medications, chronic alcoholism as well as tumours in the brain can all lead to neurodegeneration and thereby cause dementia.

 Frontotemporal dementia can be caused by damage in the frontal and temporal lobes of the brain.

 Structural abnormalities in the brain as a result of genetic mutations can cause developmental problems and dementia.